SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-11-vax-which-arm.md

 - Mice were injected in either the ipsilateral or contralateral footpad for initial and booster doses (those being painfully fancy-pants words meaning "same side" or "opposite side").
-- Some things were pretty much the same either way, like magnitude and serum antibody responses.
+- Some things were pretty much the same either way, like magnitude of serum antibody responses.
 - But a couple things were different:
   - Germinal centers (GCs) are places where your body responds to infection and generates